 Swing speed tells only half the story.
 You can swing a club at 100 mph, but if you don't hit the ball in the center of the clubface - the "sweet spot" - you'll lose a massive amount of distance.
 A solidly struck ball feels pure, sounds great, and flies on a strong, predictable trajectory.
 A poorly struck ball, hit on the toe or heel, will feel dull, sound weak, and lose significant carry distance and accuracy.

 Hitting the center of the face maximizes "smash factor," which is a simple ratio of ball speed to clubhead speed.
 A perfect strike gets more ball speed out of your swing speed.
-This an important point: a slower, a more controlled swing that finds the center of the face will often produce a longer, straighter shot than a faster, wilder swing that misses the sweet spot.
+A slower, more controlled swing that finds the center of the face will often produce a longer, straighter shot than a faster, wilder swing that misses the sweet spot.
 Consistency of strike is fundamental to predictable distances.

 3. Club Loft